ElsevierSoftwareX/SOFTX_2019_370/README.md

  - cmake
  - Qt

-You will also need the gcc C compiler installed.
+You will also need the gcc C compiler installed, and an internet connection (the build process downloads files).

 ### Linux build